martyr-deepin/deepin-terminal-gtk/README.md

 #### tabbar_at_the_bottom
 Some tiling WM user may prefer let the tabbar at the window bottom, set `tabbar_at_the_bottom` to `true` will do this for ya, default is `false`.

+#### audible_bell
+Controls whether or not the terminal will beep when the child outputs the "bl" sequence.
+Default is `false`.

 ## Customize themes
 User can place its own theme file to `~/.config/deepin/deepin-terminal/themes` (create if path not exist), the theme file added to this location will available to use from the theme selection panel.